You will definitely look like a beach local with a good pair of jandals.

 They are the minimalist-beachy-throw on your feet and go- type of footwear.

-We created this guide to help you choose between the most popular brands of jandals.
+We created this guide to help you choose between the most popular brands out there.

-Make sure you read the info about the sizing as that’s super important before buying a pair.
+Make sure you read the info below on sizing before buying a pair!